yogijonasson/AI-Summer-School-2025/README.md

 #### 🎨 Notable Example
 - In 2022, an AI-generated image ("**Théâtre D'opéra Spatial**") won an art competition using **Midjourney**.
-- It sparked controversy over fairness, originality, and copyright—raising global debate on AI's role in creative fields.
+- It sparked controversy over fairness, originality, and copyright,raising global debate on AI's role in creative fields.

 #### 🔑 Takeaways
 - Patents and copyrights currently **exclude non-human creators**.